Module rustc_lint::builtin [−][src]

 Check for uses of edition keywords used as an identifier.

-Does nothing as a lint pass, but registers some Lint
+Does nothing as a lint pass, but registers some Lints

 which are used by other parts of the compiler.